 Our anxiousness connects meaningfully to our inner life and to the deep story each of tells ourselves about our lives.
 Anxious states are often tied to the real life happenings that a person has experienced.
 However, these anxious states are also tied to simply being alive as individual, mortal, vulnerable beings.

 A person struggling with anxiety encounters it in a very personal and individual way.
 It is his or her anxiety, and it has emerged in a particular unique way within them.
 Only when that individual meaning is fully and carefully understood, will the individual be able to move beyond that anxiety.

 The Grounding Power of Myth

 This could be a whole post, or whole series of posts.
 An anxious psychology can be deeply connected to whether or not people have a working framework of meaning within which they can see their lives.
 As James Hollis says, “entire generations may be anxious if the mythological carpet is pulled out from under their feet.”
 Humans inevitably confront the question of whether the world is a secure place, and whether life is a meaningful journey, or merely a chaotic “tale told by an idiot”, in Shakespeare’s words.
 For many in our time, , the standard, institutional answers provided by religious institutions, and secular authorities no longer adequately serve this foundation function.
 There is need to find a truly grounding world view, or philosophy of life.

-Jungian psychotherapy often provides an appropriate means to find a vibrant, vital and individual connection to a uniquely personal myth, in C.G.
+Jungian case studies often provides an appropriate means to find a vibrant, vital and individual connection to a uniquely personal myth, in C.G.
 Jung’s phrase.
 For many, this holistic journey can provides a key form of healing for the particular anxiety that they experience.